Think you know how to price your products? If you don’t start charging more, you’re never going to reach your goals.

 And her launch was really successful!
 Her sales to her list doubled the average for a typical launch and she sold several units! …

 But because the product was so low cost, she made less than $100 for what any online entrepreneur would categorize as a “successful launch.”
-Not knowing how to price your courses and services made her hard effort seem fruitless.
+Not knowing how to price your products made her hard effort seem fruitless.

 So if your goals are financial, you’re going to have a hard time.
 It’s possible to make great income with low cost products, but you have to have a really large audience to make it work.

 If your goals are about helping people… low cost might not get you there either and here’s why: